WankioM/VerifiEmp/README.md

 ## Contact

-For any queries or suggestions, please reach out to us at support@verifimp.io or join our community Discord server.
+For any queries or suggestions, please reach out to us at :

+tracywankio29@gmail.com
+njeriwangumo@gmail.com

 ---